Natural Remedies for Allergy Relief

 Watch the pollen and mold count.
 The National Allergy Bureau™ (NAB™) is the nation’s only pollen and mold counting network certified by the American Academy of Allergy, Asthma & Immunology (AAAAI).
 The NAB compiles pollen and mold levels from certified stations across the nation.
 You can find counts for your geographic region at www.aaaai.org/nab.
 If the count is high try to stay inside that day with the air conditioning on and windows closed.

-It is possible to alleviate allergies by strengthening your immune system.
+It may be possible to alleviate allergies by strengthening your immune system.
 Let’s explore how your hay fever and immunity are intertwined.

 Vitamin C is one of the most important water-soluble vitamins and essential to our bodies for enhanced antibody production fighting off those pesky allergens.